Break Down Your Study Subjects Into Actions

 Refer to your learning tactics in order to break your study subjects down into specific actions.

 Consider both your preferred learning methods and methods you haven't tried before in order to add variety to your learning activities.

 Include sessions of 3 types: deliberate practice, guided sessions and complementary activities.

 Get regular feedback in order to improve your future sessions.

 Each session has an objective, a fun design and an element of re-design.

-I shall see you in the next chapter to capitalise on your resources!
+I’ll see you in the next chapter to capitalize on your resources!